Clipped Voronoi Tessellations

 In these figures, the blue polygon shows the Voronoi polygon, and the green edges show the approximations to the unbounded rays; the top-most ray starts away from the polygon since the midpoint is further behind the associated circumcenter in this case.
 The magenta line shows the line segment joining the two approximations - the aim is to grow the green edges long enough such that the magenta line is completely outside of the red rectangle.
 Let's analyse each figure.

-- At $t = 1$, the line segment is outside of the rectangle, but there is still room to grow the green edges such that they go through the clip rectangle (in particular, the right-most edge).
-Since the maximum distance of the green edges is not larger than the maximum distance from the green edge's origins to the clip rectangle, our procedure will continue to grow the edges.
+, the line segment is outside of the rectangle, but there is still room to grow the green edges such that they go through the clip rectangle (in particular, the right-most edge).
+Since the maximum distance of the green edges is not larger than the maximum distance from the green edge's origins to the clip rectangle, our procedure will continue to grow the edges. - At

-- At $t = 2$, we have the same problem as at $t=1$ in that the magenta edge is still outside of the clip rectangle but the green edges can still grow into the clip rectangle.
+, we have the same problem as at in that the magenta edge is still outside of the clip rectangle but the green edges can still grow into the clip rectangle. - At

 Once a bounded polygon representing the unbounded polygon has been obtained, we apply the Sutherland-Hodgman algorithm as before to clip it to the rectangle.
 For the example above, the polygon we obtain is shown below.